nbouziani/physics-driven-ml/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 This package provides the base implementation for implementing, evaluating, and training physics-driven machine learning models in a highly productive way using [PyTorch](https://pytorch.org/) and [Firedrake](https://www.firedrakeproject.org/).
-This repository contains the official implementation of the heat conductivity example in "Physics-driven machine learning models coupling PyTorch and Firedrake", accepted at ICLR 2023 (Physics for Machine Learning workshop).
-Complex simulations coupling machine learning models implemented in PyTorch and partial differential equations implemented in Firedrake can seamlessly be evaluated and differentiated while only requiring trivial changes to existing code (see paper).
+This repository contains the official implementation of the heat conductivity example in "[Physics-driven machine learning models coupling PyTorch and Firedrake](https://arxiv.org/abs/2303.06871)", accepted at _ICLR 2023 (Physics for Machine Learning workshop)_.
+Complex simulations coupling machine learning models implemented in PyTorch and partial differential equations implemented in Firedrake can seamlessly be evaluated and differentiated while only requiring trivial changes to existing code (cf. [paper](https://arxiv.org/abs/2303.06871)).

 ## Table of Contents